-config sync all synchronizes the following configuration files:
+config sync all synchronizes the following configuration files that the two systems have in common:

 - The common bigdb keys

 - All common files in /config

 - All common files in /etc

 config sync running synchronizes the running version of /config/bigip.conf, which is the image that resides in memory as the system runs.
 This file is loaded into memory on the standby unit, it is not saved.